 Tableau is capable of handling extremely large data sets, and the software only becomes more powerful with each new release.

 That being said, providing an answer on how much data Tableau can handle is a tricky question, and that’s because “big data” is a relative term.
 Whenever a new field is placed on a view, Tableau queries the underlying data to visualize the answer.

 This works much like when a database query language like SQL is used to ask questions of a database.
 For this reason, the efficiency can depend on many factors including not only the number of records, but the processing power of the hardware, the complexity of calculations, the type of data, etc.

-This post shares five tips I use to make my Tableau workbooks run more efficiently.
+This post shares five tips we use to make your Tableau workbooks run more efficiently.

 Credit: It’s hard to pick just five Tableau efficiency tips, but the following was prioritized in part because of this great Tableau post: 6 Tips to Make Your Dashboards More Performant by Nicholas Hara.

 5 Tips for Creating Efficient Workbooks in Tableau

 1. Think Strategically About the Data You Absolutely Need

 By far the most powerful efficiency gains that we have witnessed was when the size of the data set was reduced by removing irrelevant data from the file.
 This may seem obvious, but we can’t tell you how many times we have seen authors attempting to visualize more data than they need.